KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-05-27-jetty-setup.md

 Congratulations, you just wrote your first web app! :tada:

-## Root Web App
+# Root Web App

-Notice that the URL for our web app contains the `HelloWorld` directory.
+Notice that the URL for your web app contains the `HelloWorld` directory.
 This is useful if you have multiple web apps running on the same server, but you also might want to create a "top level" web app.
-To do that, basically all you need to do is create a web app named `root`.
+To do that, create a web app named `root`.

 In your `webapps` directory, create another folder named `root`.
 And in that `root` folder, save this HTML to another file named `index.html`: